bjma/hackclub/README.md

 http://phhshackclub.tech.
 ## Structure
 We try our best to make our meetings similar to mini-hackathons, meaning that each club meeting presents an opportunity to learn and create.
+You will be leaving each meeting having creating something.
 ### Workshop Days
 On these days, the meeting will consist of a live demo covering workshops provided by [Hack Club](https://hackclub.com).
 Students can work at their own